Milwaukee County Zoo: Herb and Nada Mahler Family Aviary

 The aviary contains over 60 species in a walk-through building.
 One section is a cageless room where birds fly free.
-Species in the exhibit include the Caribbean flamingo, scarlet ibis, rhinoceros hornbill, Bali mynah, crocodile bird, rockhopper penguin, gentoo penguin, red-billed hornbill, the whooping crane, Inca tern and sunbittern, as well as various pigeons and herons.
+Species at the Zoo include Caribbean flamingo, scarlet ibis, rhinoceros hornbill, Bali mynah, Egyptian plover, rockhopper penguin, gentoo penguin, red-billed hornbill, the whooping crane, Inca tern and sunbittern, as well as various pigeons and herons.

 Stearns Family Apes of Africa

 Opened in 1992 at the cost of $10.7 million, this indoor building features a large troop of bonobos and gorillas.
-For many years, Samson, the largest gorilla in captivity, was showcased in the Apes of Africa building.
-The zoo maintains a bonobo breeding program with one of the largest collections of bonobos in captivity in the world.
+The zoo maintains a bonobo breeding program with one of the largest collections of bonobos in professional care in the world.
 Both species have access to indoor and outdoor exhibits.

-As of 2018, the zoo will have a total of four Western lowlands gorillas, after the death of 31-year-old dominant male Cassius and 17-year-old Naku in April.
+As of 2018, the zoo will have a total of four Western lowland gorillas, after the death of 31-year-old dominant male Cassius and 17-year-old Naku in April.

 Primates of the World

-Adjacent to Apes of Africa, this exhibit showcases primates from the around the world, including a mandrill, Bornean orangutans, a siamang, eastern black-and-white colobus, and black-handed spider monkeys in a gallery-style exhibit.
-The zoo featured one of the first births of a Siamang in captivity.
+Adjacent to Apes of Africa, this exhibit showcases primates from the around the world, including Bornean orangutans, a siamang, eastern black-and-white colobus, and black-handed spider monkeys in a gallery-style exhibit.
+For many years, Samson, the largest gorilla in professional care, was showcased in the Primates of the World building.
+The zoo featured one of the first births of a Siamang in professional care.